There are many causes of LPR.

 Usually, the pH in the throat is about neutral.
 Pepsin becomes inactive in such an environment.
 However, each time pepsin comes in contact with acidity, it becomes reactivated.

-The lower the acidity is, the higher the damage potential of pepsin:
+The lower the pH is, the higher the damage potential of pepsin:

 Once refluxed, pepsin can stay in your airways for days or weeks.